Cannabigerol (CBG) Overview, Uses & Benefits

 - Neuroprotective effect: CBG acts extremely active as a neuroprotectant, improving motor deficits and preserving striatal neurons.
 Great potential for preventing Huntington’s disease.

-The stem cell of cannabinoids, CBG, has just begun to integrate the scientific community.
+The stem cell of cannabinoids, CBG, has just begun to integrate into the scientific community.
 They believe CBG benefits may help to treat many ailments, from cancer to anxiety.
 While more cannabigerol research is welcome, the substance is non-toxic and non-addictive, even in therapeutic doses, so we welcome you to try it yourself!

 Using and Manufacturing CBG Products